kambing86/reveal.js/Microservices/Microservices.md

 ### Example of temporal coupling

-- Imagine if you have 50 microservices with 99% of availability<!-- .element: class="fragment" -->
+- Imagine if you have 20 microservices with 99% of availability<!-- .element: class="fragment" -->
-- 0.99 ^ 50 ≈ 0.605<!-- .element: class="fragment" -->
+- 0.99 ^ 20 ≈ 0.82<!-- .element: class="fragment" -->
-- if you have one interaction that only use 10 microservices, the availability is about 0.904<!-- .element: class="fragment" -->
+- your browser might get timeout from server, due to the total time of the whole complex interaction exceed 60 seconds.<!-- .element: class="fragment" -->

 --